Photo: Longchamp

 • Credit: Longchamp

-The madras check, a perennial summer favourite, makes its return in sun-washed shades of blush, sunset and marigold.
+The madras check, a perennial summer favourite, makes its return in vibrant shades of blush, sunset and marigold.
 Cut into dresses with the slip-on ease of a kimono wrap, they double effortlessly as beach cover-ups.

 Rugged Appeal